Immediately join the workforce as a fitness professional while giving yourself a deeper understanding of the human body and its respective functions.

 This course is designed for those who are interested in the science of exercise and fitness for individuals with diagnosed disease states, or high performance requirements.
 The theoretical and diagnostic value of exercise testing will be reviewed.
 This information will then be used to create exercise prescriptions and understand the therapeutic benefit that exercise will have on specific conditions such as rheumatoid arthritis, diabetes, hypertension, heart disease, and obesity.
 High performance individuals functioning in challenging environments such as, astronauts, high altitude climbers, and ultramarathoners will also be considered.
 (Prerequisites: EXSC-205 or EXSC-206 or equivalent course.)
 Lecture 3 (Spring).

 The Simulation Laboratory consists of three parts a patient room that contains a simulation mannequin, a control room where operation of the mannequin occurs, and a debriefing room where faculty interact with students after simulated medical scenarios end.

-The Fitness Lab houses state-of-the-art equipment utilized by exercise science students to gain hands-on experience conducting fitness assessments and testing.
+The Human Movement Lab houses state-of-the-art equipment utilized by exercise science students to gain hands-on experience conducting fitness assessments and testing.
 Fitness services, such as fitness assessments, are also provided by exercise science students to the RIT community.